MothNik/robust_fourier/README.rst

 〰️ Hermite functions
 ---------------------

+Being the eigenfunctions of the Fourier transform, Hermite functions are an excellent candidate as the basis functions for a Least Squares Regression approach to the Fourier transform.
+However, their evaluation can be a bit tricky.

-The module ``hermite_functions`` offers a numerically stable way to evaluate Hermite functions or arbitrary order and argument - that can be scaled with a factor :math:`{\alpha}`
+The module ``hermite_functions`` offers a numerically stable way to evaluate Hermite functions or arbitrary order :math:`n` and argument - that can be scaled with a factor :math:`{\alpha}`

 .. image:: docs/hermite_functions/DilatedHermiteFunctions_DifferentScales.png